SCBI-ForestGEO/Dendrobands/resources/maps/README.md

 These maps are meant to be helpful guides in the field for all surveys.

 Numbered areas on the biannual map have been used as survey areas since 2012, as they were drawn by Gonzalez-Akre.
-In 2018 these were converted to a GIS map, and in the updated [biannual_field_form.xlsx](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/protocols_field-resources/field_forms/field_form_biannual.xlsx) as of Oct.
-2018, these areas were coded to be a separate column by which surveyors can filter for easier data collecting.
+In 2018 these were converted to a GIS map, and in 2019 they were converted to an Rscript.
+In the updated [biannual_field_form.xlsx](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/protocols_field-resources/field_forms/field_form_biannual.xlsx) as of Oct.
+2018, these survey areas were coded to be a separate column by which surveyors can filter for easier data collecting.

 ## Editing

+The code for making the biannual and intraannual maps is found at [survey_maps](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts).
+The main data source is dendro_trees.csv.

-These maps were originally created with the geographic location data from this file in the V drive location below ("Merged_dendroband_utm_lat_lon.csv""), though now they are made from  [dendro_trees](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees.csv).
+The ArcGIS maps were originally created with the geographic location data from this file in the V drive location below ("Merged_dendroband_utm_lat_lon.csv""), though now they are made from  [dendro_trees](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/clean_data_files/dendro_trees.csv).
 - New maps should be made with this file, only looking at live trees.

 The .mxd and associated shapefiles are located on the SI V drive: V:\SIGEO\GIS_data\dendroband surveys